 If your agency has been on the AMS system for more than two years or have had your policies brought over from a data conversion, you may have experienced having your package policies broken out into individual lines.
-This Package Merge/Create Package feature provides a solution to restore these policies to the intended package structure.
+This Create Package feature provides a solution to restore these policies to the intended package structure.

 TABLE OF CONTENTS